History of Gottfried Berg and Eliesabeth Schritt

 Gottfried and Eliesabeth’s children, John and Frank were born in Miteilton, Russia, Peter and Jacob were born in Farbenland (Fuerstenland ) South Russia.
 Henry (Heinrich) was born in Causin (Cousin) County, Wizitjenskar, Russia.

 Many people were immigrating to Canada, Mexico and America seeking religious freedom and a peaceful nation.
 In 1892 Gottfried, Eliesabeth, and their 5 sons set sail for America from the Port of Hamburg aboard a ship named “The Gellert”.
 The ship was 375 feet long, 40 feet wide and carried 990 passengers.
-This journey would take one month.
+Their tickets were steerage class, meaning the cheapest tickets available.
+They arrived in New York 13 days later.

 The Berg family was processed through Ellis Island New York.
 From New York they went to Kansas and then to Oklahoma.